Teaching Microscopy to Young Children

 This is followed by doing a table sugar slide, and this is an opportunity to show them what polarization microscopy is all about.
 I had previously glued a small (1 cm) polarizing disk on the rotating substage “iris” disk, in the position of the second largest hole.
 I have also made a set of caps to fit over the top of the eyepiece, with a second polarizer glued over a hole in the center.
 By rotating the substage POL disk they get a polarizer in position; and then by rotating the POL eyepiece “analyzer” cap they watch as the background field goes dark and the sugar crystals suddenly display “rainbow colors.”
 They find this very exciting, and we suggest trying to do this with the salt, which does not show the same birefringent quality.
 (We don’t use the word, of course—but why not?
 Kids that age love big, ugly words; think supercalifragilisticexpialidocious.)

 All this takes up perhaps 1-2 hours.
 Part of the next hour is taken up looking at prepared slides I have at each table—all of them made with plastic slides—of feathers, cat hair, lily pollen, fibers from a clothing dryer, and other odds and ends.
-One that engages them is a “FIND THE ANT!” slide, where I placed a dead ant in one of the three holes in a DIY slide, each hole labelled “1,” “2,” or “3” (Figure 6, bottom).
+One that engages them is a “FIND THE ANT!” slide, where I placed a dead ant in one of the three holes in a DIY slide, each hole labeled “1,” “2,” or “3” (Figure 6, bottom).
 When the child finds the ant, he or she gets a reward (I have used blowing bubbles from a hobby wedding bubble bottle, but other rewards are limited only by imagination of the assistants, who are usually not short on ideas).
 Children are also encouraged to try to make drawings of what they see, with small pads of paper and pencils at each table.

 The last few minutes are devoted to kids seeing two different microscope items.
 The first is a slide I made of a banana vein from an ordinary peeled banana.
 It is wonderful for showing the spiral tracheids inside a tubular vein, but I have an interesting way to introduce this phenomenon.
 I bring to class a Slinky® toy, and stand before them rocking it from hand to hand (Figure 7).